ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 * Allows other to replicate your work
 * Allows your future self to understand what you did now

-***Might be useful to copy the format from a repo that is fully or semi-complete so you get some structure or you can build upon that format***
+***You have created a new README but it might be useful to copy a README from another project is has been semi- or complete so you get some structure or you can build upon that format***

 ---